 Entities, as you might expect, are quite different from blocks.
 For one thing, there are many more kinds of entities, and they have different kinds of abilities (and functions for us).
-With blocks, all you have to do is change the ID and perhaps add some additional information, but entities are more complicated.
+With blocks, all you have to do is change the block type and perhaps add some additional information (like on a sign), but entities are more complicated.

-To start off, all entities have the capabilities described in org.bukkit.entity.Entity, which include the following useful functions:
+To start off, all entities have the capabilities described in net.canarymod.api.entity.Entity.
+Each Entity object includes the following useful functions: